The England dashboard includes data on:

 Regional life satisfaction scores

-Regional CCG prevalence of mental health disorders
+Regional ICB/CCG prevalence of mental health disorders

 Regional prevalence of mental disorders in children and young adults